 The time line of when things occurred is still fairly fluid as there is really only the date of the announcement of the order in April 1970 and the dates appearing on the Australian Design Rule(ADR) plates, the engineering drawings, the many snippets of information being uncovered that need more work to provide a plausibly time line of events to give a more definitive order of when things happened.
 And that has been part of the fun and frustration of researching this particular Moke with numerous emails going back and forth as more information is added to the mix and we try to make sense of where it fits in.

-How many of these Export Mokes were built there are two figures that I think are credible, either 300 or 1,000 as being built, howeve for as long as I have been involved with Mokes there have been the usually uninformed numbers thrwon around that just get passed around but tehy don't really stack up.
+As far as how many of these Export Mokes were built there are two figures that I think are credible, either 300 or 1,000 as being built, however for as long as I have been involved with Mokes there have been the all sorts of numbers thrown around that just get passed around but they don't really stack up at this stage.

-The 300 number comes from Peter Davis who in his role as Production Manager at the time recalls only placing an order for 300 sets of the special parts needed with the UK and with only 60 Export Mokes on the Australian Moke Register that seems like a reasonable number to assume is correct.
-The 1,000 figure comes from the range of serial numbers we find on the Australian Moke Register(AMR), with the lowest number being #506, supporting a starting figure of #501, and the highest number being #1498 on July 1973 O30COB1M12 Moke.
+The 300 number comes from Peter Davis who in his role as Production Manager at the time recalls only placing an order for 300 sets of the special parts needed with the UK and with only 60 Export Mokes on the Australian Moke Register that seems like a reasonable number to assume is correct at first glance.
+The 1,000 figure comes from the range of serial numbers we find on the Australian Moke Register(AMR), with the lowest number being #506, supporting a starting figure of #501, and the highest number being #1498 on a July 1973 O30COB1M12 Moke.
 The competing arguments for each figure is where did the parts for another 700 Mokes come from or what happened to the other 700 serial numbers allocated in this range of vehicles.
 I don't believe we have enough data to put one number to rest or the other at this stage.
-There are bits of information coming out that could lend support to there being multiple sequences of serial numbers starting at #501, which would mean an even higher number again, but that exists between an actual Moke and a serial number on a list of paper so it is less solid than it looks.
+There are two Moke known to share the same serial number that could lend support to there being multiple sequences of serial numbers starting at #501, which would mean an even higher number again, but that exists between an actual Moke and a serial number on a list of paper so it is less solid than it looks.